Response to Negative Economic Impacts

 Deeply Affordable Housing Infrastructure & Drainage

 The development, called Tobias Place, will be a mix of one- to three-bedroom units with 90% reserved for people who earn 60% below the area’s median income.
 Use of the American Rescue Plan Act (ARPA) funding would ensure a strong and equitable recovery from the pandemic by providing the infrastructure needed to create 288 new low income housing units in an underserved community in Fort Worth.
+Construction progresses towards completion and there is an ongoing commitment to gathering the necessary data to assess how effectively the project is addressing housing affordability.
+The final evaluation and reporting of project outcomes will occur by the end of fiscal year 2025, following adherence to regulatory requirements stipulated by the American Rescue Plan Act.

 Police COVID Health Expenditure